 Budapest didn’t just stumble into the nickname “City of Baths” — it earned it the hard way, over 2,000 years of obsessive soaking.
 The Romans built the foundations, the Turks turned bathing into a full-blown cultural ritual, and by the 19th century we’d decided that steamy water was basically our national birthright.
 Fast-forward to today and the city is still bubbling away, serving up a mix of history, health, and half-naked strangers floating beside you.

-So in this guide, I’ll help you navigate the holy trinity of Budapest baths — Széchenyi, Gellért, and Rudas.
-Each has its own personality — from grand Austro-Hungarian swagger to moody Ottoman vibes — and choosing the right one is about more than pool counts or water temperature.
-It’s about which slice of history you want to bathe in… assuming it’s actually open.
+The good news?
+Budapest has over 120 natural hot springs and more thermal baths than you can shake a towel at.
+So in this guide, we’re pitting the city’s three best currently-open baths against each other: Széchenyi, the neo-Baroque palace in City Park; Rudas, the Ottoman time machine with a rooftop hot tub; and Lukács, the under-the-radar local favorite that just inherited Gellért’s crown.
+Each has its own personality — from grand Austro-Hungarian swagger to moody hammam vibes to “where the actual Budapestians go” — and choosing the right one is about more than pool counts or water temperature.
+It’s about which slice of history you want to bathe in.

-Before we dive (literally) into the details, let’s get acquainted with the three heavyweights of Budapest’s bath scene.
+Before we dive (literally) into the details, let’s get acquainted with the three heavyweight contenders.
 These aren’t just glorified swimming pools — they’re living, steaming monuments to Hungary’s obsession with hot water.
 Each one is a different personality, a different vibe, and frankly, a different kind of hangover cure.

 Széchenyi: Pest’s Grand Palace — Europe’s Bathing Behemoth

 If baths had a “go big or go home” philosophy, Széchenyi wrote the rulebook.
 This neo-Baroque monster in City Park is one of the largest spa complexes in Europe, and trust me, it feels like it.
-With 18–21 pools (depending on how you count them) — 15 indoor, 3 vast outdoor, plus thermal, adventure, and lap pools — it’s less like a spa and more like a theme park for adults in swimsuits.
+With 18 pools — 15 indoor, 3 vast outdoor, plus thermal, adventure, and lap pools — it’s less like a spa and more like a theme park for adults in swimsuits.

 The sheer scale is breathtaking, but so is the atmosphere: Széchenyi is lively, loud, and buzzing.
 Don’t expect serene zen vibes; expect a social carnival in chlorinated mineral water.
 Locals come here to play chess half-submerged in steam, tourists come for selfies in the yellow palace-like backdrop, and on certain nights it turns into an outright pool rave (“Sparties”), where neo-Baroque grandeur meets glow sticks.